Project Pacific – VMworld 2019 Deep Dive Updates

 Supervisor Cluster Deployment

 vCenter Server will include a number of new components to enable Project Pacific, and the creation of a Supervisor Cluster.
-The first of these is the Supervisor Control Plane Image, which will allow us to deploy the Kubernetes master nodes as a set of VMs on the ESXi hosts.
+The first of these is the Supervisor Control Plane Image, which will allow us to deploy the Kubernetes control plane nodes as a set of VMs on the ESXi hosts.
 These will be an odd number of VMs and will also maintain etcd, the KV (key-value) store that is essentially the Kubernetes database.
 These are also deployed with anti-affinity rules to ensure that any failure or maintenance on the cluster does not bring down the control plane.
 These control plane VMs, as well as running the traditional Kubernetes API server, also have a bunch of vSphere extensions around networking (NCP – NSX-T Container Plugin), storage (CNS), scheduling and authentication, the latter enabling users to login to K8s Guest Clusters using their vSphere SSO credentials.

 Another significant part is the Spherelet Bundle, which is the component that allows an ESXi host behave as a Kubernetes worker node.
 The Workload Platform Service on vCenter installs a spherelet daemon on every ESXi host in the cluster when Project Pacific is enabled.
 It also exposes a REST API that enables the management of namespaces which we will read about shortly.